WHERE DID THEY COME FROM?

 What was once a traditional workman shoe used for navigating the wet countryside of the UK is now a staple shoe for any office man.
 It's like they were always meant to be - a crisp suit and a brown pair of brogues are a match made in heaven.

-You can dress brogues down though - a shoe that is a little more heavily brogued can work with cuffed jeans or chinos and a shirt to a smart casual event.
+You can dress brogues down though - a shoe that is a little more heavily brogued can be work with cuffed jeans or chinos and a shirt to a smart casual event.